top of page

 In The Girl Who Taught Herself to Fly, the author weaves in her family's story of joy, sorrow, loss, love, and endless struggles with poverty and hunger.
 This poignant memoir, with universal and timeless themes, will leave you in awe.

-"Kwan Kew Lai's extraordinary memoir is a deeply moving and clear-eyed look at gender, family, culture, poverty and the boundless power of education.
-The Girl Who Taught Herself to Fly is a thoughtful consideration of the ways women and girls survive - and even thrive - within oppressive patriarchal systems that refuse to recognize them as full people."
+“A deeply moving and clear-eyed look at gender, family, culture, poverty and the boundless power of education.
+A thoughtful consideration of the ways women and girls survive—and even thrive—within oppressive patriarchal systems that refuse to recognize them as full people.”

 "An evocative story of Kwan Kew Lai's childhood in post-World War II Penang.
 She so beautifully shows how her background gave her the drive to soar to new heights and gain entry into one of the most prestigious colleges in the US.
 A must-read!"